- State of Texas HUB Program

 HUB programs are governed by the Texas Administrative Rules, which reflect the results of a 2009 disparity study.
 Agencies may achieve the statewide HUB goals from the disparity study or agency-specific HUB goals from their Legislative Appropriations Requests.
 Agencies may achieve these goals by contracting directly with HUBs or through subcontracting opportunities.

 The State of Texas' Mentor-Protégé Program helps foster long-term relationships between prime contractors and HUBs.
 DFPS supports the Mentor-Protégé Program.
-For further information, contact the DFPS HUB program administrator by phone at 512-438-2266 or by email at HUBinfo@DFPS.state.tx.us.
+For further information, see the HHS HUB program.

 The Health and Human Services (HHS) Enterprise HUB Program